Friendship Medal (Vietnam)

 The Vietnam Friendship Medal is a title of honor awarded by the Government of Vietnam to foreigners who have worked in Vietnam for a certain period, and made contributions to the cause of the construction and defense of Vietnam.

 Design

 Decree No. 50/2006/ND-CP dated May 19, 2006 stipulates the specifications of the Friendship Medal as follows:Article 19.
 “Friendship Medal”"Red flag woven pentagonal Rayon silk medal band with two gold lines, 3 micron thick Nico-alloy plated red copper; Dimensions 38mm x 27mm x 40mm."

-The medal body is a yellow circle with a diameter of 37mm, inside is a stylized five-pointed gold star, in the middle are two hands shaking hands on the shape of a globe, above are the words "Friendship Medal" (red), below is the word "Vietnam" (yellow) placed on the historical wheel and two branches on both sides, material of 3 micron thick Nico-alloy gold-plated red copper.
+The medal body is a yellow circle with a diameter of 37mm, inside is a stylized gold pentangle, in the centre are two hands shaking hands in front of a globe, above are the words "Friendship Medal" (red), below is the word "Vietnam" (yellow) placed on the historical wheel and two branches on both sides, material of 3 micron thick Nico-alloy gold-plated red copper.

 The obverse features the National Emblem of the Socialist Republic of Vietnam surrounding the Flag of Vietnam.

+Recipients

+In 2013 Nancy Napier was given the award for leading training.
+She began work in 1994 at National Economic University.
+In 2015 Edward Danielraj Selvanayagam received the award from the Vietnamese President for the work of World Vision International in reducing poverty in the country.
+In 2019 Susan Hammond of the War Legacies Project received the award.